firefly-oss/lib-common-core/README.md

 ```

 **Note**: The Spring Event Bus is a special case - it will be loaded whenever `messaging.enabled=true` since it doesn't require external configuration.

+#### Required Dependencies

+Before using the messaging system, make sure to include the required dependencies for the messaging systems you want to use.
+See the [Required Dependencies](#required-dependencies) section under Messaging System for detailed information on which dependencies to include for each messaging system.

 #### Publishing Events with @PublishResult